-The first time an additional element is used

-Ten grid place penalty.
+The first time an additional element is used: Ten (10) grid place penalty.

-The next times an additional element is used

-Five grid place penalty.
+The next times an additional element of the same type is used: Five (5) grid place penalty.

-If a driver incurs a penalty exceeding 15 grid places he will be required to start the race from the back of the starting grid.
+If a driver incurs a penalty exceeding fifteen (15) grid places he will be required to start the race from the back of the starting grid.